txt/se25fall/docs/syllabus.md

   - Death or serious illnesses in the family when documented appropriately.

-Absence Verification: The [Absence Verification office](https://dasa.ncsu.edu/support-and-advocacy/find-help/absence-notification/) will provide student absence verifications for deaths, legal obligations, military duty, and serious illnesses like surgery and hospitalizations.
+Absence Verification: The [Absence Verification office](https://dasa.ncsu.edu/support-and-advocacy/find-help/absence-notification/) will provide student absence verification for deaths, legal obligations, military duty, and serious illnesses like surgery and hospitalizations.

 Sometimes, the lecturer/tutor will require you to attend  mandatory office hours session.